7248510/Research/WalkThroughs/Netmon.md

     Navigate to PTRG's directory.
 Find the configuration files.
 The specific file has old in the title.
     Using cat or a text editor the password is visible.
 But the password does not work.<br>HackTheBox forums hinted something related to the year.
     "PrTg@dmin2018" +1 year = PrTg@dmin2019
-    Notifications allow you to execute a program.<br>Pass a commands through the parameters field and launch the notification to execute the typed command.
+    Notifications allow you to execute a program.
+Pass a commands through the parameters field and launch the notification to execute the typed command.